Ctrl-Shift-Alvin/astro-artistic/README.md

 ### Zod

 This project uses [zod](https://zod.dev/) for runtime type validation.
-It is a very useful tool for picking out small errors that might otherwise cause a headache to debug.
+It is also a very useful tool for picking out small errors that might otherwise cause a headache to debug.
 All Zod values (schemas) are prefixed with a `Z`.
 So `ZBlogConfig` and `ZBlogConfig` are both Zod schemas that can be used to parse objects.

 ### HTTPS Dev Server